-This allows you to connect one additional network device (e. g. a PC) directly via the telephone to the LAN.
+You may connect one additional network device (e. g. a PC) directly via the telephone to the LAN.
 The direct connection functionality from phone to PC needs to be activated first.
-This type of connection allows you to save one network connection per switch with the advantage of less network cables and shorter connection distances.
+This type of connection allows you to Save one network connection per switch with the advantage of less network cables and shorter connection distances.

-Do not use this connection for further OpenScape Desk Phone CP phones, OpenScape Desk Phone IP phones, or OpenStage phones!
+Note Do not use this connection to connect additional OpenScape Desk Phone CP phones, OpenScape Desk Phone IP phones, or OpenStage phones!